High-Sensitivity X-ray Microscope Created in Tomsk — X-ray eye

 The device will allow studying objects as small as 50 nanometers

 A unique X-ray microscope for the Siberian Ring Photon Source (SKIF) — X-ray eye — has been developed at Tomsk Polytechnic University (TPU).
-This was reported in the press service of the university.
+This was reported by the university's press service.

 According to Alexey Gogolev, Vice-Rector for Science and Strategic Projects at TPU, measuring the parameters of the synchrotron radiation beam is a key task at synchrotron stations.
 This data is necessary to assess the efficiency of optical elements and the optical path.
 However, direct measurements of beams smaller than five micrometers pose significant difficulties.